 Tullow succeeded in extending the life of these mature gas assets through focused cost reduction, successful exploration and innovative developments.
-However the fields have now reached their end of life and decommissioning of the Thames Area Complex has commenced.
+However the fields have now reached their end of life and decommissioning activities for the area are under way.

 Development & Operations

 Decommissioning the Thames area complex

 In October 2015, DECC on behalf of the Secretary of State approved the final Decommissioning Programmes for the Horne & Wren platform, Wissey and Orwell subsea installations and the connecting pipelines and umbilicals within the Thames Area Complex, in accordance with the provisions of the Petroleum Act 1998.
-In 2015 the first phase of the Thames Area decommissioning has been successfully completed on schedule and on budget.
+In 2015 the first phase of the Thames Area decommissioning was successfully completed on schedule and on budget.
 In March 2017 the second phase of the Horne & Wren decommissioning project was completed with the successful removal of the unmanned platform.

 There are five documents listed in the related downloads section regarding our decommissioning plans.